brightin/recoil/README.md

 Rails delivery method.
 Send via Amazon SES, but with local blacklist.

+Warning: This is an early version of the gem.
+If you're sending an email to multiple receivers this gem might break in unexpected ways.

 ## Installation

 Add this line to your application's Gemfile and run `bundle install`: